Philadelphia Eagles Santa Claus incident: The incident

 Olivo appeared at the underbelly of Franklin Field to the song "Here Comes Santa Claus" alongside a 50-piece band and Eagles cheerleaders dressed as elves.
 Olivo was supposed to appear on a large Christmas float featuring eight life-sized fiberglass reindeer, but the float got stuck in the mud, so Olivo was forced to appear in the Christmas pageant on foot.
 In place of carrying a Santa sack, Olivo carried an equipment bag filled with soggy towels.
 Philadelphia sports talk radio host Glen Macnow described the incident as "a bad game, it's a cold game, [the fans] are sitting their rear ends in snow and here comes this lousy, little Santa running down the field."

 Olivo's cousin, who witnessed the spectacle, stated "[Olivo] comes out, the PA announcer goes through this big thing, 'Here comes Santa Claus.
 Let's give Santa Claus a rousing welcome, Philadelphia welcome' [and well]...all hell broke loose."
-Olivo began his appearance by throwing candy canes to the fans, but when he reached the endzone fans started booing and throwing snowballs at him.
+Olivo began his appearance by throwing candy canes to the fans, but when he reached the endzone, fans started booing and throwing snowballs at him.
 Fans then soon started throwing other projectiles including beer bottles and hoagies at him.
 Olivo suspects that he was hit with more than 100 snowballs during his appearance.
 So many snowballs were thrown at Olivo that his fake white eyebrows, which were part of the costume, were knocked off.
 However, he took the pelting in jest, shouting at one fan "you're not getting anything for Christmas."
-Olivo later stated that he understood why fans were frustrated and that fans were not booing him, but the disappointing season.
-There is no video of Eagles fans throwing snowballs at Olivo.
+Olivo later stated that he understood why fans were frustrated and that fans were not booing him, but instead the disappointing season.
+There is no known video of Eagles fans throwing snowballs at Olivo.

 The Eagles' public relations director at the time, Jim Gallagher, said that Olivo "was the worst-looking Santa I'd ever seen.
 Bad suit, scraggly beard.
 I'm not sure whether he was drunk, but he appeared to be."
-However, Olivo contests that his costume was high quality and he was not drunk, but conceded his fake beard was poor quality.
+However, Olivo contested that his costume was high quality and he was not drunk, but conceded his fake beard was poor quality.